NineTears/PallyPower/README.md

 - Added an option to swap between Five minute blessings and Greater Blessings.
-- Added a "hack" to make it show up while questing solo -Updated Pally Power with Shaman class in the buff table
+- Added a "hack" to make it show up while questing solo
+- Updated Pally Power with Shaman class in the buff table

 https://turtle-wow.org/